7 Days from Edzna to Calakmul

 Day 1: arrival

-Arrival at Chetumal airport (CTM).
-Getting there from abroad requires a connection through Mexico City (3 to 4 flights daily).
+Arrival at Campeche airport (CPE).
+Getting there from abroad requires a connection through Mexico City (1 to 3 flights daily).
 Many car rental brands are available on the premises.

 Morning